AiriYX/auto-file-organizer/README.md

 ## 🔒 License

-This project is licensed under **Creative Commons BY-NC 4.0**, meaning you are free to view it but cannot use it for commercial purposes.
+This project is licensed under the MIT No Redistribution License.
+This means you may view and reference the code for personal and demonstration purposes only.
+Redistribution, commercial use, or modification without permission is strictly prohibited.
+See the [LICENSE](LICENSE) file for full terms.